krishna2/krishna2.github.io/books.md

 1. Swami Chinmayananda : The Bhagavad Gita : Volume 8 (Covers Chapter 9 of BG)

+1. Swami Dayananda Saraswati : The Teachings of Bhagavad Gita

 1. Josh Brown, Brian Portnoy: How I Invest My Money

 1. Matthew Kratter: Beginner's Guide to the Stock Market